Woman looking out of her tent overlooking Black Rock State Park

 • Motor Vehicles: No more than two motor vehicles (with proper passes) are permitted on a single campsite.
 Vehicle passes are nontransferable.
 The speed limit within campgrounds is ten miles per hour.

 • Occupancy: Occupancy of the camp lot is required within the first 24 hours.
-A campsite unoccupied during this initial period is declared an open site and will be reassigned with all payment forfeited.
 If you are unable to arrive the first night, please telephone the campground.
 Campers arriving after 10:00 p.m. will be required to set up in a temporary stopover area until the following morning.
 Transferring or subleasing campsites is strictly forbidden.

 • Period of Closure: Campgrounds are closed from January 1 through mid-April to prevent damage during periods of freezing and thawing and to relieve soil compaction.